Andrew Maclean

 CarExpert helped Craig save thousands on his Ford Ranger, now let us save you on your next new car.

-Find a dealIt’s typical BMW – high quality, dark colours and smart design, sprinkled with just a little fanfare – although there are standouts that set the CS apart with even more carbon-fibre and lashings of red everywhere.
+Find my dealIt’s typical BMW – high quality, dark colours, smart design sprinkled with just a little fanfare – although there are standouts that set the CS apart with even more carbon-fibre and red lashings everywhere.

-The most obvious CS cabin upgrade is electrically adjustable M carbon bucket racing front seats, a $9231 option on the regular M2.
-Their leather and Alcantara trim is interrupted by bare carbon-fibre sections and cut-outs with illuminated CS logos on the backrests.
+The most obvious CS cabin upgrade is electrically adjustable M carbon bucket racing front seats, a $9231 option on the regular M2, with their leather and Alcantara interrupted by bare carbon-fibre sections and cut-outs with illuminated backrest CS logos.

-There are more lit-up logos found on the door trims, and M2 CS entry sill plates, too.
+There are more light-up logos found in the door trims and M2 CS entry sill plates, too.

 The entire centre console for the CS is carbon-fibre, with CS lettering printed on the centre pad (there’s no centre bin), while the signature red outline of the exterior CS badging is carried over to cabin details, including the shifter and centre buttons.

-There’s also a three-spoke M steering wheel wrapped in Alcantara, with a classic red centre marker as standard – again, a $769 option on the regular model – and a wide band of carbon-fibre stretching across the dash.
+There’s also a three-spoke M steering wheel wrapped in Alcantara with the classic red centre mark as standard – again, a $769 option on the regular model – with a wide band of carbon-fibre stretching across the dash.

-The rest is, of course, the same as the regular M2, which includes a 14.3-inch infotainment touchscreen alongside an excellent head-up display (HUD) and 12.3-inch digital instrument cluster, which can be quickly customised via the red memory buttons on the steering wheel.
+The rest is, of course, the same as the regular M2, which includes a 14.3-inch centre touchscreen alongside the excellent head-up display (HUD) and 12.3-inch instrument cluster, which can be quickly customised via the red memory buttons on the steering wheel.

 This allows you to set your favourite parameters – from the steering, suspension, engine and brakes to 10 traction control settings – combined with your preferred graphics for the cluster and HUD.

-It’s a low-slung two-door coupe to jump into – although not as low as some sports cars – but the driving position is great and there’s plenty of legroom and headroom.
+It’s a low, two-door coupe to jump into – although not as low-slung as some sports cars – but the driving position is great and there’s plenty of legroom and headroom.

 The back seats?
-Token, given my driving position, and while they can be used on occasion, we’re not volunteering to sit there: the driver’s seat is the only place to be here.
+Token, given my driving position, and while they can be used on occasion, we’re not volunteering to sit there: the driver’s seat is the only place to be.

 | Dimensions | BMW M2 CS |